Montreal-Quakers/website/new_attender/membership.md

   * How involved are you?
   * What makes you want to be a member?
   * What has your faith journey been like?
-2. Give that letter to the clerk by hand, mail, or email
+2. Give that letter to the clerk by hand, mail, or email.
-3. Someone from the Ministry & Counsel committee will be in touch to ask about who would be best to serve on the clearness committee for membership
+3. Someone from the Ministry & Counsel committee will be in touch to ask about who would be best to serve on the clearness committee for membership.
-4. The Clerk will read your letter and form a committee at the next business meeting
+4. The Clerk will read your letter and form a committee at the next business meeting.
-5. At the clearness committee meeting, committee members will ask the prospective member questions in order to arrive at clarity about membership
+5. At the clearness committee meeting, committee members will ask the prospective member questions in order to arrive at clarity about membership.
-6. Once things are clear (which may not happen at the first meeting), the clearness committee will craft a recommendation to be presented at the next business meeting
+6. Once things are clear (which may not happen at the first meeting), the clearness committee will craft a recommendation to be presented at the next business meeting.
-7. The community will either accept the new member or request further discernment from the clearness committee
+7. The community will either accept the new member or request further discernment from the clearness committee.

 If accepted, celebration is in order <i class="fas fa-birthday-cake fa-fw color-1-text"></i>